weliveindetail/blog/_posts/2017-09-06-llvm-expected-basics.markdown

     return 0;
   }

-  // ... more code ...
+  // success! more code here
   return 0;
 }
 {% endhighlight %}

 Moving the error handling to `main`, we have to change the signature of `simpleExample` to return the error code and add out parameters for both, the actual result and the potential error details.
-Variables for out parameters have to be created and initialized apriori, which adds unnecessary overhead (actually we never need both).
+Variables for out parameters have to be created and initialized apriori, which again adds unnecessary overhead (actually we never need both).

-Well at least we can be a little smart here: we define `errorFileName` as `std::unique_ptr` to `std::string` and pass this by reference.
+Well at least we are a little smart here: we define `errorFileName` as `std::unique_ptr` to `std::string` and pass this by reference.
 The interface gets slightly more complicated, but for C++ it's a manual optimization that's perfectly reasonable.
 In success case, we now pay only for the initialization of the pointer and not the string itself!
-It's a common pattern to optimize the hot path at an expense of the error path.
-In the error case performance is not our concern and we don't care about an extra heap allocation.
+It's a common pattern to optimize the success path at the expense of the error path.
+In case of errors performance is not our concern and we don't care about an extra heap allocation.
 Friendly reminder: never use error handling for regular control flow!

 All in all, shifting the error handling by one level in the call stack, is a significant change to our code and function signatures.
 Readability suffers, unit tests need to be changed and we need to look very precisely in order to keep the best possible performance and to avoid introducing new edge cases!
 It's a bunch of details to consider for a rather primitive change.

 **The underlying problem here is the limitation of error codes: They communicate enumerable errors very well, but cannot carry extra information.** In my experience people do hesitate to make the effort and return error details.
 In the majority of cases you get a magic number that can be looked up in some table and figuring out the details is your task for the rest of the day.
 But things can get worse with error codes, when people start dropping errors "for now" and handling them "later".

 **Well, we all know what "later" means and that's the next problem with error codes: There is no mechanism to make sure they are actually handled**.
-In case you use bools, ints and nullptrs to indicate error situations, establishing a consistent use of `std::error_code` (or any other enumeration) throughout your code base is a good first step, because it gives you a way to search for your failpoints!
+In case you use bools, ints and nullptrs to indicate error situations, establishing a consistent use of `std::error_code` (or any other enumeration) throughout your codebase is a good first step, because it gives you a way to search for your failpoints!
 Nevertheless it still involves manual inspection of each and every occurrance, which makes it harder than necessary to estimate the robustness your codebase.

 Using `llvm::Expected<T>` makes the task surprisingly simple.
 The only change on the function signature is the return type, from `bool` to `llvm::Expected<bool>`.
 In `simpleExample` we just forward errors and otherwise call the `match()` member function through an indirection: